 It absolutely hosed down with rain on Saturday from around 3pm onwards despite Richard telling me that his phone said there was zero chance of rain till around 5pm, and the rain continued all night till around 6am.
-I was in fact rather worried about getting stuck as the grass was very long, but no problems getting away.
+I was, in fact, somewhat worried about getting stuck as the grass was very long, but no problems getting away.

-Leaving Simpsons Beach (above) on Sunday morning it was off to Whitianga to use the dump station, what a great facility with a dump on both sides so it does not matter which way you drive in or what side you drains are on.
+Leaving Simpsons Beach (above) on Sunday morning, it was off to Whitianga to use the dump station, what a great facility with a dump on both sides, so it does not matter which way you drive in or what side your drains are on.
 Also fresh drinkable water at the tap.
 It’s great to see the local councils getting behind Motorhomers because this sort of thing encourages you to visit.

 Essential for first thing in the morning Thor with his coffee at the Whitianga wharf.
 It was only a short stay as Sunday morning and lots to do today with most of the shops still closed.

 Being Sunday, it would be wrong not to visit Cathedral Cove on what was meant to be a quiet day.
 Huh!!!
 The car park was absolutely full, but thankfully I had been told that I would be better parking in Hahei and catching the shuttle to the park ($5 per head) and that was easy.
 The walk up and down took about 35 minutes each way.
 With a constant stream of people walking in either direction.
 Once we got to the bottom, it was great to have finally got there after promising myself that I would visit one day.

 The views from viewing platforms and from the path where spectacular and my photo cannot do it justice but well worth a visit.